JonaVDM/dashboard-backend/README.md

-# Just another Express template with way too much stuff

-## Todo
-- Add a 404 page in the public section of the page
-- Add in roles
-- Add in permissions
-- Get some pizza
-- Add in the generator
-- Add in some sub generators
+# Jona's control page

+This is the backend for the control page on https://control.jona.frl